Bayer-Group/uniDINO/README.md

 ## 4. Dataloader format

 Data loading is an essential part of uniDINO (`source/io.py`) due to dataset heterogeneity and to the differing behaviors of training and inference.
 During training we load single-channels chosen at random from a random image in a random data set.
 During inference, we need all the channels of an image to create an embedding.
 A simple example is given in `./example_data/example_metadata`, and in the `ExampleJUMPCPMetadata` class in `source/io.py`.

+**NOTE:** If you are interested in integrating the pretrained uniDINO for inference into your own code, you can start with [`forward_inference`](https://github.com/Bayer-Group/uniDINO/blob/95cd8a9f9f0466bc87bc19d5450a0e166847582d/source/inference_utils.py#L11) in `inference_utils.py` for the forward pass and [`vit_small`](https://github.com/Bayer-Group/uniDINO/blob/95cd8a9f9f0466bc87bc19d5450a0e166847582d/source/dino/vision_transformer.py#L353) in `dino/vision_transformer.py`.

 ### 4.1.
 The `Dataset` class